API can be a product, a service, a way to access a resource or a platform.... and some more..

 API can be any one of these things:

 - Part of a digital or real-world service

 - Part of an integration

 The API is a product -chant has taken over most of the stages in API conferences all over the world.
 And for good reason.
 But is API always a product?
 Or can it be something else, too?
 What do we actually mean by the word product in this case?

-We questioned this with the co-authors of a book on API Economy published 08/2018 in Finland (currently only in Finnish, but let's see).
+We questioned this with the co-authors of API Economy 101 book.
 We had a scientific approach but intended to also clarify concepts to the greater audience, even business people.

 I made this taxonomy of shapes and sizes an API can take for the book, with helpful comments from my co-authors.
 This version is slightly improved and translated compared to the version published in the book, API-talous 101 (API Economy 101) by Moilanen, J., Niinioja, M., Seppänen, M., Honkanen, M. API-talous 101, Alma Talent.